 The national average for an IUI is $3000.
 The national average for a fresh IVF cycle is $12,400 (ASRM), plus another $3,000-5,000 on medication (RESOLVE).
 Additional technologies, such as Preimplantation Genetic Diagnosis (PGD), which increase the chance of success of an IVF cycle, cost between $3,000-6,000.

 - How much of those costs does insurance cover?

-- Most reproductive technologies are not covered by insurance and must be paid “out-of-pocket.”
-Only fifteen states have either an insurance mandate to offer fertility coverage to employers or an insurance mandate to cover some level of infertility treatment.
+Most reproductive technologies are not covered by insurance and must be paid “out-of-pocket.”
+Only eighteen states have either an insurance mandate to offer fertility coverage to employers or an insurance mandate to cover some level of infertility treatment.
 Even with insurance, many companies only cover some elements of a given reproductive treatment.
-Only eight of those fifteen states have an insurance mandate that requires qualified employers to include IVF coverage in their plans offered to their employees: Arkansas, California, Connecticut, Delaware, Hawaii, Illinois, Louisiana, Maryland, Massachusetts, Montana, New Hampshire, New Jersey, New York, Ohio, Rhode Island, Texas, Utah and West Virginia.
+Only eight of those states have an insurance mandate that requires qualified employers to include some form of fertility coverage in their plans offered to their employees: Arkansas, California, Connecticut, Delaware, Hawaii, Illinois, Louisiana, Maryland, Massachusetts, Montana, New Hampshire, New Jersey, New York, Ohio, Rhode Island, Texas, Utah and West Virginia.
 (ASRM- more information available here.)

 - What is the emotional impact of infertility?

 According to a study conducted at the New England Deaconess Hospital in Boston (Domar, A.D., Zuttermeister, P.C., & Friedman, R., 1993) patients with an infertility diagnosis suffered from depression and anxiety on levels equivalent to those with life threatening illnesses including cancer, heart disease, and hypertension.

 - How does infertility impact one’s mental health?